simon-apple/ResearchKit/ResearchKit/ResearchKit.docc/Resources/Creating-Surveys/Creating-Surveys.md

 identifier is what connects the result to the model object (task, step, form item, or recorder) that produced it.
 Every result also includes start and end times, using the [startDate]([ORKResult startDate]) and [endDate]([ORKResult endDate]) properties respectively.
-These properties can be used to infer how long the user spent on the step.
+Use these properties to infer how long the user spent on the step.